NICKCHEESE/typora_theme-nova/README.md

 There are probably (many) bugs.

-Inspired by *many* other Typora themes (from people who actually know what they’re doing)
+Inspired (stolen bits) by *many* other Typora themes (from people who actually know what they’re doing)